 4. Importing data from other tools

-Free users can import up to 10 milestones and/or tasks per timeline from tools like Project, Excel and Smartsheet.
+Free users can import up to 10 milestones and/or tasks per timeline from tools like Project, Excel, Smartsheet and Jira.
 With a premium account, however, you can load up to 150 data rows from your source file and generate a detailed timeline in seconds.

 5. Refreshing data

-Premium users also have the ability refresh imported timelines at the click of a button when the data in the source file changes.
+Premium users also have the ability refresh timelines imported from Project or Jira when the data in the linked source changes.
 This feature is available to premium accounts exclusively.